• Skip to primary navigation

 pinnable image with text

-This keto tortilla recipe with almond flour makes soft, flexible tortillas durable enough to hold all your fillings, and taste just like the real thing!
+This almond flour keto tortilla recipe makes soft, flexible tortillas durable enough to hold all your fillings and tastes just like the real thing!
 You would never guess they're low-carb, paleo, and gluten-free.

 Jump to: